loganmcbroom/Falter/README.md

-New project, no readme
+New project, no readme.

-### Notes about systems
-AudioVec and PVOCVec are additional Lua types
-    These allow the ltmp system to work
+This currently is just details I need to remember to explain in the readme add code examples of how each feature can be used

+LTMP

+flan types have _____Vec types in lua to allow ltmp activating when the object is the LTMP source

-Audio::mix and static friends are set up as methods on AudioVec
+static methods are set up as functions on the global ctor table, e.i.
+Audio.synthesize
+    Static methods taking vectors of the object type are also registered on the _____Vec types, i.e. AudioVec{ a, b }:join()